 - Image development: A customer will develop an image about you based on the content on your website.
 If you provide quality and useful content, they will believe in you and your brand.

-- Customer development: By providing quality content, you entice a user to return your website.
+- Customer development: By providing quality content, you entice a user to return to your website.
 You might convince the customer to move ahead in their journey with your brand.
 For example, quality content might transform a customer who regularly buys your product into a brand evangelist as well.

 Changes Are Daunting